 Environmental Law Enforcement

 Texas counties and cities of all sizes are impacted by illegal dumping, which litters our countryside, pollutes our water, and costs taxpayers money.
-Scott & Ray has the expertise and experience required to use state environmental laws to protect your community’s local water supply from illegal dumping.
+Scott, Ray, Pemberton & Goll, PLLC, has the expertise and experience required to use state environmental laws to protect your community’s local water supply from illegal dumping.

 “Don’t Mess With Texas” is one of the most recognizable and successful public service advertising campaigns in American history.
 Since the campaign began in 1986, many of Texas’ biggest celebrities have combatted littering by urging Texans to keep the highways of the Lone Star State clean.
 Unfortunately, Texas’ trash problem extends beyond the highway system.

-In many Texas counties and cities, shady businesses and irresponsible individuals store, dump, or bury their trash in pastures, creek beds, and ponds.
+In many Texas counties and cities, shady businesses and irresponsible individuals store, dump, or bury their trash or illegal waste in pastures, creek beds, and ponds.
 Their trash endangers one of Texas scarcest and most essential natural resources–our water.